robbintt/outlines/docs/gpt4/increasing-happiness-praxis.md

 # Praxis: Increasing Happiness

+Put simply, your reactions and emotions don't change your baseline happiness.
+The techniques in this document do.

+## Explanation of "Happiness Set Point" AKA "Hedonic Treadmill"

 From wikipedia: [Hedonic Treadmill](https://en.wikipedia.org/wiki/Hedonic_treadmill)

+Note that "happiness set point" and "hedonic treadmill" are the same concept.

+**Importantly, the "happiness set point" can easily be changed.
+BUT generally not by things that bring you immediate feelings, e.g. joy or sadness.**

 The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of humans to quickly return to a relatively stable level of happiness despite major positive or negative events or life changes.